All 15 Samos Sightseeing

 Here are all the Samos sightseeing that we suggest.
 Have a look on various attractions that you can see during your visit in Samos, such as churches, monasteries, museums, castles and other sights.

 All sightseeing in Samos

 The Archaeological Museum of Vathy is located close to the port.
 It hosts findings from excavations on the island that date from the Prehistoric till the Hellenistic times.
 The most impressive exhibit is the Colossal Kouros, a man statue of 5.5 m tall.

-This cave is the place where the famous mathematecian Pythagoras was hiding when his political opponents were chasing after him.
+This cave is the place where the famous mathematician Pythagoras was hiding when his political opponents were chasing after him.
 It is located on a steep cliff close to Marathokambos, on the western side of the island.

 This Folklore Museum is housed in Doryssa Bay Hotel and depicts daily life on the island since the Second World War.
-It includes agricultural tools, clothes, furniture and other exhibits.
+It includes agricultural tools, clothes, furniture, and other exhibits.